-We know that as the carer of a relative or friend you're very busy, so we've created a guide with practical advice on how to look after yourself with tips on how make life easier.
+If you care for a partner, relative or friend we understand that you’ll be busy, so we've created a practical guide on how to look after yourself, with tips on how to make life easier.

 On this page we give you information about:

 2. Healthy eating

 If you’re a carer it can be difficult to find time for yourself, but remember that your health is important too.
 If you're happy and well, you’re better able to provide help and support to others.

 Try to make time for your own interests whenever you can.
 If you spend a lot of time thinking about, or caring for, someone else, a bit of ‘me time’ can do you the world of good and help to recharge your batteries.

 Of course, finding that spare time is easier said than done.
 You might find it helpful to have a plan of action to make sure you have time for your leisure activities.
 Setting aside a few hours every week when you do a class or activity can be a way of achieving that.